 VyprVPN is the best budget VPN for iPhones.

 - Fast speeds

-- iOS that app uses IPsec, not the newer IKEv2 protocol on
+- iOS app uses IPsec instead of IKEv2

 One of the features every VPN user will want most is security, and as far as privacy goes, VyprVPN has it in the bag.
 This VPN has 700 servers across over 60 countries; if that server count looks small to you and you’re in doubt, don’t be.
 VyprVPN owns all of those servers, which not many VPNs can claim.